Dollar slips against euro on ECB comments, rising Bund yields

 "Draghi's comments reaffirmed that the euro zone data was moving in the right direction," said Eric Viloria, currency strategist at Wells Fargo Securities in New York.

 The euro has also notched gains in the past two sessions by tracking a rise in Bund yields.
-Benchmark 10-year Bund yields hit 0.89 percent Wednesday, their highest since October 2014.
+Benchmark 10-year Bund yields hit 0.89 percent Wednesday, their highest since October 2014 DE10YT=RR.

 Comments from Federal Reserve board member Lael Brainard that the U.S. economy's recent poor performance might be more than transitory also weighed on the dollar on Tuesday.

-The dollar rose slightly against the yen at 124.300 yen, and rose against the Swiss franc at 0.93480 franc after mixed U.S. economic data.
-The dollar index, which measures the greenback against a basket of major currencies, was on track for a second straight losing session.
+The dollar rose slightly against the yen at 124.300 yen JPY=EBS, and rose against the Swiss franc at 0.93480 franc CHF=EBS after mixed U.S. economic data.
+The dollar index .DXY, which measures the greenback against a basket of major currencies, was on track for a second straight losing session.

 ISM data showing the pace of growth in the U.S. services sector slowed in May weighed on the dollar.
 Analysts said the data supported the view that the Federal Reserve may wait longer before hiking rates.
 Rate hikes are expected to boost the dollar by driving investment flows into the United States.